-The marketplace will remit sales tax if any of the thresholds are met.
-If a marketplace is remitting the sales tax, the SD business will not be responsible for sales tax remittance on sales through that marketplace.
+The marketplace will remit sales tax if the \$100,000 threshold is met.
+If a marketplace is remitting the sales tax, the South Dakota business will not be responsible for sales tax remittance on sales through that marketplace.

 Use Tax